Clovis Watson Jr.: Legislative career

 In 2012, when Florida House districts were reconfigured, Watson opted to run in the newly created 20th District.
 In the Democratic primary, Watson defeated Marihelen Wheeler, receiving 59% of the vote.
 He was only opposed by a write-in candidate, Robert W. Brinkman, in the general election, and received 99% of the vote against him.
-While serving in the Florida House of Representatives, Clovis watson sat on the House Committee on State Affairs from 2013–2014, served as the Ranking member on the House Committee on State Affairs in 2015, in 2017 he sat on the House Committee on Government Accountability and was later on the Joint Committee on Administrative Procedures, State Affairs Committee, Subcommittee on Agriculture and Natural Resources.
+While serving in the Florida House of Representatives, Watson sat on the House Committee on State Affairs from 2013 to 2014, served as the Ranking member on the House Committee on State Affairs in 2015.
+In 2017 he sat on the House Committee on Government Accountability and was later on the Joint Committee on Administrative Procedures, State Affairs Committee, Subcommittee on Agriculture and Natural Resources.

-Watson was re-elected to the House for three consecutive terms in 2014, 2016, and 2018 and running unopposed in each race.
+Watson was re-elected to the House for three consecutive terms in 2014, 2016, and 2018 and ran unopposed in each race.
 He was term-limited in 2020 after serving four terms.

 Alachua Sheriff

 On August 20, 2019, Clovis Watson announced his candidacy for sheriff of Alachua County.
 His opponent in the Democratic Primary was incumbent Sheriff Sadie Darnell, who held the position since 2006.
 Watson defeated Darnell with 59% of the vote in the August 18, 2020 primary.
 He was unopposed in the general election after the one write-in candidate, Robert Brinkman, withdrew.
+Watson announced his resignation as sheriff effective October 1, 2023.
+Governor Ron DeSantis appointed former Marion County sheriff Emery Gainey as his successor.